-Nutritionist Rachel Davis, who will be racing the Boston Marathon this year, practices what she preaches when it comes to eating for performance.
+Nutritionist Rachel Davis practices what she preaches when it comes to eating for performance.

-> We liked nutritionist Rachel Davis right away for those three little words every runner wants to hear: “Eat the pizza.”
+We liked nutritionist Rachel Davis right away for those three little words every runner wants to hear: “Eat the pizza.”

 “Here’s the thing,” Davis says.
 “There are no ‘bad’ or ‘off-limits’ foods.
 It’s just that some require moderation.”

 Davis knows firsthand you can’t tell a runner not to eat something—as a lifelong runner herself, she knows just how delicious that post-marathon pizza can be (“Preferably followed by ice cream for dessert,” Davis laughs).

 Davis, who took up running as a child to emulate her big sister, eventually became a collegiate track and field athlete specializing in the 400-meter hurdles.
 It was during that time Davis became fascinated with the connection between food and performance, experimenting with various nutritional strategies to learn how it affected her running times.
 This scientific mind led to Davis getting her master’s degree, then a doctorate, in nutrition sciences.